LAST UPDATED – 2/20/26 – Carlsbad Caverns National Park Guide

 Look for Bats

 The caverns themselves may be the highlight of Carlsbad Caverns National Park, but the parkland includes much more than just the caves.
-There is a bunch of beautiful lands that surround the park that is worthy of exploring.
-If you are up for doing some hiking, there a number of trails that I would recommend checking out that I have listed below.
+There are a bunch of beautiful lands that surround the park that are worthy of exploring.
+If you are up for doing some hiking, there are several trails that I would recommend checking out, which I have listed below.

 Take a Guided Tour